-David Morris has spent the past sixteen years dedicating his career to golf coaching, throughout this time he has taught on four different continents.
+David Morris has spent the past twenty-two years dedicating his career to golf coaching, throughout this time he has taught on four different continents.
 David has spent all his life around golf and is a member of the British PGA and a former member of the PGA of Australia.
 He studied golf tuition under the watchful eye of David Ridley, a highly respected teacher amongst peers, tour professionals, national media and nationwide golfers, in his home county of Nottinghamshire, England.

 David then spent two years building a name for himself in Australia.
 Firstly teaching in the suburbs of Sydney, NSW, before heading south to Geelong, Melbourne, Victoria.
 This is where his teaching and ability to communicate with players really started getting noticed.
 He was soon known to be the busiest golf instructor for miles around.
 During this time David would travel with European Tour player Greg Owen to events such as the Heineken Classic, Royal Melbourne, and the ANZ, Newcastle, New South Wales.